Majlis Wahdat-e-Muslimeen: Ties and Muslim unity

-Majlis Wahdat-e-Muslimeen supported Pakistan Tehreek-e-Insaf in the general elections and is the first religio-political organization supported by Imran Khan and his party.
+Majlis Wahdat-e-Muslimeen (MWM) supported Pakistan Tehreek-e-Insaf (PTI) in the 2013 Pakistani general elections, 2024 Pakistani general election and its the first religio-political organization which is openly supported by Imran Khan and his party.

-Sunni-based Sunni Tehreek, Pakistan Awami Tehreek, Sunni Ittehad Council and Jamiat Ulema-e-Pakistan are supporters of Shiite-based Majlis Wahdat-e-Muslimeen.
-All of them are on one platform running against Pakistani Taliban and its sub-groups Sipah-e-Sahaba and Lashkar-e-Jhangvi.
+Sunni-based Sunni Tehreek (ST), Pakistan Awami Tehreek (PAT), Sunni Ittehad Council (SIC) and Jamiat Ulema-e-Pakistan (JUP) are supporters of Shiite-based MWM to joinly promote unity, peace and has strongly opposed sectarian harmony in Pakistan.
+All of them are on one platform running against Tehreek-e-Taliban (TTP) a major terrorist group and its sub-groups Sipah-e-Sahaba Pakistan (SSP) and Lashkar-e-Jhangvi (LeJ), The MWM has been a staunch critic of the Tehreek-e-Taliban Pakistan (TTP), and has strongly opposed 'secret government talks' or peace talks with the TTP.